AlizaKhanD/Projects/README.md

 # Pyproject
-Small data projects using SQL and Python, inspired by platforms like Dataquest.
+Small data projects using SQL and Python, inspired by platforms like Dataquest, Datacamp